IBM/storage-fusion/reference-applications/fusion-reference/README.md

 The current architecture is quickly [deployed](#deployment) yet complex enough with the multiple tiers and volumes that it encompasses and requires storage and resiliency orchestration features that begin to mirror customer application requirements.
 Additionally, the user interface allows users to generate and validate application functionality and content directly without requiring additional tooling and/or interfaces.
     ![Component Topology](./README-images/Component-Topology.png)

-The Fusion Reference application is highly extendible and scalable.
+The Fusion Reference application can be deployed multiple times in a single cluster and is highly extendible and scalable.
 The [WordPress](https://wordpress.org) editor dashboard, themes and extensive plugin community enables an administrator to quickly generate, manage and/or import an entire web site.

 ## Deployment
 ### Scope/Prerequisites/Assertions